DoctorKhan/The-Human-Experiment-Book/src/60_modern_inheritance/02_breaking_free.md

 - Replaced value of belonging with value of productivity
 - Replaced organic growth with systematic scaling

 *"This is why modern life feels schizophrenic," Dr. Chen observed, his voice filled with personal recognition.
 "We are born into Families, our hearts running on the ancient software of unconditional love and intrinsic value.
-Then we are sent to work in Engines, where we must operate as interchangeable parts valued only for our output."*
+Then we are sent to work in Machines, where we must operate as interchangeable parts valued only for our output."*

 *Dr. Morrison felt the truth of this in her bones.
 "I can feel it every day.
 At home, I'm valued for who I am.
 At the lab, I'm valued for what I produce."*